Tightest Security In Years At New Year's Celebrations In New York And Las Vegas

 On New Year's Day, federal officials have also designated the Tournament of Roses Parade and Rose Bowl football game in Pasadena, Calif., with its highest risk designation, like Las Vegas.
 There's a federal coordination team in place there, too.

-Across the country, New York is preparing to welcome some 2 million people to chilly Times Square – lows tonight are at just 8 degrees.
+Across the country, New York is preparing to welcome some 2 million people to its celebrations.
+It's going to be chilly in Times Square – lows tonight are at just 8 degrees.

 "There are no credible and specific threats against New York City at this point in time, and no credible and specific threats against the New Year's Eve celebrations," said Mayor Bill de Blasio at a recent press conference.